loyjoy/academy/advanced/nlu/nlu.md

-## NLU - Natural Language Understanding
+## :crystal_ball: NLU - Natural Language Understanding

 [1.
 How to train you AI](training/training.md)